Secrets of the Silent Witch: Main characters

 A member of the Seven Sages named the Barrier Mage thanks to mastery of Defensive Magecraft.
-He has a nasty but gentleman personality, he also likes bullying the strong but never picking on weak.
+He has a nasty personality but maintains a gentlemanly front, and has stated that he enjoys bullying the strong as opposed to picking on the weak.
 He receives a covert order from the King of Ridill to guard the second prince, Felix, despite being part of the first prince's faction.
 He forces Monica to take his place as the prince's bodyguard after the latter thwarts his attempt to keep him under surveillance with a magic item (in reality, he actually wants Monica to get out of her shell & have real friends).
 He is married to his long-time sweetheart Rosalie, a doctor, and they are expecting their first child, making him a "very happy feller".